stormkit-io/www-stormkit-io/content/blog/using-analytic-tools-with-stormkit.md

 title: Tracking user data using Stormkit and Plausible
 ---

-Easily inject snippets into your application without the need of a deployment.
+Easily inject snippets into your application without deploying your application.

 <!--more-->

 ## Snippets

-With the help of our **Snippets** functionality you can inject any code into your application without the need for a deployment.
+With the help of our **Snippets** functionality you can inject any code into your application without deploying it.
 This is very powerful as you can turn on and off integrations instantly.

 ## Plausible and Stormkit